INTRODUCTION

 The face, palms and soles usually spared

-Mucosal involvement in less than 20% of cases
+Mucosal involvement occurs in less than 20% of cases

 Can occur any time between 4 weeks gestation and 5 weeks postpartum with the majority presenting in the 2nd and 3rd trimester